 Do you want to add value to a young person?
-Give them a useful role in a community event, school event, or other such program or meeting.
+Please give them a valuable role in a community event, school event, or other such program or meeting.
 Give a function to a young person that would typically go to an older adult.
-First, you might be surprised at how well they can perform in that role, and second, their ideas will add a spark to the event, whether it be a program or a meeting.
-Occasionally you see a young person serving on a board, such as a local Board of Education or another such opportunity, but it is rare.
-I have been on community event committees where a young person serves, and they always add useful comments that make things better.
-Comments that encourage adults to think just a little differently.
+First, you might be surprised at how well they can perform in that role, and second, their ideas will spark the event, whether it be a program or a meeting.
+Occasionally you see a young person serving on a board, such as a local Board of Education, or another such opportunity, but it is rare.
+I have been on community event committees where a young person serves, and they always add helpful comments that make things better.
+Words that encourage adults to think just a little differently.

 As the differences between generations become more and more apparent today, that viewpoint from a young person may be more valuable than ever.
 Consider a small town committee that was grappling with the rejuvenation of their main street.
 They had had a meeting after meeting, and nothing much had happened.
-They decided to add a high school age youth to the committee, and she was able to turn around their ideas in a matter of minutes.
-Her suggestion was to install some more appealing kids play areas in the city park, located near downtown.
-Before long, there was funding, and many new opportunities for kids to be downtown playing in the park.
-Along with the kids came adults and adults and kids went into the local businesses and spent money.
+They decided to add a high school-age youth to the committee, and she could turn around their ideas in a matter of minutes.
+Her suggestion was to install some more appealing kids’ play areas in the city park near downtown.
+Before long, there was funding and many new opportunities for kids to be downtown playing in the park.
+The kids came adults and adults, and kids went into the local businesses and spent money.

-It was so successful that the city decided to add some other features to the park for older kids, such as a skateboard track with swoops and dips where kids could hang out and enjoy their time.
-From this food, venues were added to the park and other features for older adults.
-In a matter of a few years, the park became a central focus for events and fun for all ages.
+It was so successful that the city added other features to the park for older kids, such as a skateboard track with swoops and dips where kids could hang out and enjoy their time.
+Next, food venues were added to the park and other features for older adults.
+In a few years, the park became a central focus for events and fun for all ages.
 The idea came from adding a young lady to the committee that had a little different viewpoint.

-I challenge you to find useful roles for kids in your community, business, or committee.
-You will find their ideas insightful, and you will be adding value to them, which in turn increases their resiliency.
+I challenge you to find valuable roles for kids in your community, business, or committee.
+You will find their ideas insightful, and you will be adding value to them, which increases their resiliency.